 The first option is best avoided as it can affect your credit score.
 Canceling a credit card immediately increases your credit utilization ratio, which accounts for 30% of your credit score.
 The higher your credit utilization ratio, the lower your credit score, and you’ll want to avoid this at all costs.
 Closing a credit account and opening a new one also reduces the average age of your credit accounts, once again lowering your score.

-A much better option is to check with your credit card issuer to find out whether you can downgrade to a no fee credit card.
-If this option is available, keep in mind that most issuers require you to be using your current credit card for at least a year before you’re eligible for a downgrade.
+A better option is to check with your credit card issuer to determine whether you can downgrade to a no-fee credit card.
+If this option is available, remember that most issuers require you to use your current credit card for at least a year before you’re eligible for a downgrade.

-Downgrading can have a positive effect on your credit score, as you can typically continue using your original account, increasing the average age of your credit accounts and increasing your credit score.
-The issuer won’t have to do a hard inquiry on your credit history, and will, therefore, leave no trace on your report.
+Downgrading can positively affect your credit score, as you can typically continue using your original account.
+This increases the average age of your credit accounts and your credit score.
+The issuer won’t have to do a hard inquiry on your credit history and will leave no trace on your report.

-The only downside with downgrading is that you will no longer be able to enjoy the perks that come with a credit card with an annual fee.
+The only downside to downgrading is that you can no longer enjoy the perks of a credit card with an annual fee.
 But if you didn’t use those perks in the first place, you’ll have nothing to lose.